Crows on campus

 Research ready, set, go

 Working with students in the School of STEM, they set up recording equipment to study crow vocalizations.
-A microphone array with GPS tracking is used to identify the location of each calling bird.
-That is matched with video showing the bird’s body position during the caw, typically a head-dipping motion.
-Then the researchers search for patterns in how other birds respond.
-Wacker suspects crows might be sharing information about the roost or food sources.
+A microphone array with GPS tracking was used to identify the location of each calling bird.
+That was matched with video showing the bird’s body position during the caw, typically a head-dipping motion.

 The American crow, Corvus brachyrhynchos